netengpy/publicrepo/eveng-gcp-script/Readme.md

 Say `yes` if asked to enable API on project

-* Click burger menu on the top left and select `Compute Engine`
+* Click burger menu on the top left and select `Compute Engine > VM Instances`
+* Or search for 'vm instances' in the serach field at the top of the dashboard
 * Select the project if asked
 * Click `Create`